UweStolz/electronify-site/README.md

 #### Icons

-The icon needs to be 512x512 and to be from type `.png`
+The icon needs to be 512x512 and to be of type `.png`

 ## Installation